nodemailer/smtp-server/README.md

     * **options.name** optional hostname of the server, used for identifying to the client (defaults to `os.hostname()`)
     * **options.banner** optional greeting message.
 This message is appended to the default ESMTP response.
     * **options.size** optional maximum allowed message size in bytes, see details [here](#using-size-extension)
+    * **options.hideSize** if set to true then does not expose the max allowed size to the client but keeps size related values like `stream.sizeExceeded`
     * **options.authMethods** optional array of allowed authentication methods, defaults to `['PLAIN', 'LOGIN']`.
 Only the methods listed in this array are allowed, so if you set it to `['XOAUTH2']` then PLAIN and LOGIN are not available.
 Use `['PLAIN', 'LOGIN', 'XOAUTH2']` to allow all three.
 Authentication is only allowed in secure mode (either the server is started with `secure: true` option or STARTTLS command is used)
     * **options.authOptional** allow authentication, but do not require it
     * **options.disabledCommands** optional array of disabled commands (see all supported commands [here](#commands)).
 For example if you want to disable authentication, use `['AUTH']` as this value.
 If you want to allow authentication in clear text, set it to `['STARTTLS']`.